ONykyf/X11Libre-SlackBuild/README.md

 After the build you will find the built packages in `/tmp/x11-build/*.txz`.
 Please keep them in a safe place.
 You may also use them to install XLibre on another computer.
 In the `x11-build` directory there will also be subdirectories containing source code.
 You may remove them if you are not curious about their contents.

+## Securing the build if you are using slackpkg

+To prevent _slackpkg_ package manager from accidentally downgrading the installed XLibre packages, use the provided `generate_slackpkg_blacklist.sh` script to generate a `blacklist` file and add its content to `/etc/slackpkg/blacklist`.
+Add `libdrm` and `mesa` to the latter file manually as well.

 ## Uninstalling

 _Don't worry, you can go back to Xorg any time!_